Carokyp/Doux-Matin/README.md

     * Location

 #### Out of scope Features:
 * **Integrate the newsletter sign-up form** The website contains a sign-up form for the shop newsletter.
-The sign-up form is placed in the footer on every page, so that users can easily find it.
+The sign-up form is placed in the footer on every page, allowing users to easily find it.
 * **Testimonials and reviews from other customers** include a section dedicated to displaying customer testimonials and reviews.
 Testimonials are visible and presented in a format that is easy to read and navigate
 * **Implementation of a “View Our Venue” Gallery** the section is available in the navigation bar.
 Contains a gallery showing photos of the environment, food and drinks and the Bottomless Brunch environment